1. Perpetual Check

 2. Stalemate

-If exactly the same position occurs three times in a game then a player may claim a draw.
-The perpetual check position above is also a draw because the same position occurs three times.
+If the same position occurs three times with the same player to move and the same legal moves available, a player can claim a draw.
+The perpetual check example above is one such repetition.

-If both sides have made 50 consecutive moves without making a capture or pawn move then a player may claim a draw.
+If 50 consecutive moves are made by both players without any pawn moves or captures, either player may claim a draw.